 record the circumstances that have led to the Exceptional Dispatch.

 Except as provided in this Section 34.9, the CAISO shall consider the effectiveness of the resource along with Start-Up Costs and Minimum Load Costs when issuing Exceptional Dispatches to commit a resource to operate at Minimum Load.
 When the CAISO issues Exceptional Dispatches for Energy, the CAISO shall also consider Energy Bids, if available and as appropriate.
+If the Exceptional Dispatch is likely to trigger a CPM designation, then the Exceptional Dispatch will be based on the following additional criteria:

+(1) the effectiveness of the Eligible Capacity at meeting the designation criteria specified in Section 43.2;

+(2) the capacity costs associated with the Eligible Capacity;

+(3) the quantity of a resource’s available Eligible Capacity, based on a resource’s PMin, relative to the remaining amount of capacity needed;

+(4) the operating characteristics of the resource, such as dispatchability, Ramp Rate, and load-following capability; and

+(5) whether the resource is subject to restrictions as a Use-Limited Resource.

 The goal of the CAISO will be to issue Exceptional Dispatches on a least cost basis.
 Imbalance Energy delivered or consumed pursuant to the various types of Exceptional Dispatch is settled according to the provisions in Section 11.5.6.

 * * *